Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial3.md

 This tutorial is part three of a three part tutorial series that will configure and deploy and example of the Private Connectivity pattern.

-The final part of the three part series focuses on the managed Application deployment and validation of the end to end example scenario ensuring the Private Link connection has been approved as expected and communication with the backend example application is possible using the exposed endpoints
+The final part of the three part series focuses on the managed Application deployment and validation of the end to end example scenario ensuring the Private Link connection has been approved as expected and communication with the backend example application is possible using the exposed endpoints.

 ## Before you begin